onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-registration/custom-api-example.md

 ```

 #### Complete Script
 The complete script requires a `user` object with an `id` property defined to be returned.
-Property `amr` is optional.
+Property `amr` is optional (requires
+extension-engine `2.5.0` or greater.

 ```js
 function execute(requestPayload) {